 Nursing - RN to BS Option Program Description

 Stevenson University offers the RN to BS option for registered nurses who would like to obtain a bachelor’s degree in nursing.
-The curriculum is offered in an accelerated format and designed to enable adult learners to complete the baccalaureate degree in nursing within two years as a part-time student.
+The curriculum is offered in an accelerated format and designed to enable adult learners to complete the baccalaureate degree in nursing as a part-time student taking one nursing course at a time.

 All RN to BS courses are offered in 8-week sessions, with the exception of NURS 424 – Health in the Community, which is offered in a full 16-week semester.
 Multiple entry and exit points along the way enable registered nurses to complete requirements according to professional and personal goals.
 Some RN to BS courses are offered in a hybrid format, combining online and face-to-face delivery, at various locations throughout Maryland.
 All RNBS courses are offered online throughout the year, allowing RNs to schedule their academic work in keeping with family and work responsibilities.